MRJAXMAX/YTSearch/README.md

 Replace your_youtube_api_key with your actual YouTube API key.
 If you don't have one, you can obtain it from the Google Developers Console
 .

-Run the Development Server
+Run the Development Server by opening a terminal or cmd and enter the command:

-Start the development server by running:

 npm run dev